 The reel is important, but sometimes with a beginning angler, the best gift you can give them is an unbreakable rod.
 Ugly Stik remains the leader in rod designs that seem to defy the laws of physics.

-The reel comes pre-spooled with 12-pound monofilament line, but this can be easily removed and the reel will handle braided line up to 50 pound test.
+The reel comes pre-spooled with a 12-pound monofilament line, but this can be easily removed, and the reel will handle braided lines up to a 50-pound test.

 5. Shakespeare Alpha Medium 6′ Low Profile Fishing Rod and Bait Cast Reel

 Shakespeare enters the competition in the number five position with an inexpensive combo that provides good action at a very reasonable price.